LyraPhase/lyraphase_workstation/README.md

 Include the recipes you want in your Chef `run_list`, or in your [`soloistrc` file][sprout-wrap].

-**NOTE:** The default URLs for non-free applications **will not work for you**.
-You must host your own `.dmg` and app install files.
+**NOTE:** The default URLs for non-free applications **_may_ not work for you**.
+You may want to host your own `.dmg` and app install files.
 Please see the recipe's cooresponding `attributes` file for examples.
 All checksums are SHA256, and can be found via `shasum -a 256 path/to/file/here.dmg`.

 You may decide to create a DAW Chef Role such as: